alvarotrigo/fullPage.js/README.md

 // Only compress the JS
 gulp js

-// Runs all three tasks
+// Runs the css and js tasks (not the scss) gulp
-gulp
 ```